откройте сервер базы данных vSwitch (Open vSwitch database server)

 COVERAGE COMMANDS

-These commands manage ovsdb-server
+These commands manage ovsdb-server's ``coverage counters,'' which

 count the number of times particular events occur during a